-27 Republican Lawmakers Request Special Counsel to Investigate Election Irregularities
+27 GOP Lawmakers Request Special Counsel to Investigate Election Irregularities

 “We urge you to take swift and decisive action and direct Attorney General Barr to appoint a Special Counsel to restore the American people’s faith in our elections,” Gooden concluded, signing the letter alongside over two dozen GOP lawmakers.
 Signees include Reps.
 Paul Gosar (R-AZ), Louie Gohmert (R-TX), Jody Hice (R-GA), John Rutherford (R-FL), Mo Brooks (R-AL), Steve King (R-IA), and others.

-Gooden sent a similar letter last week, just days after the AP reported that Barr had said that the department had not uncovered evidence of widespread fraud great enough to alter the purported outcome of the election.
+Gooden sent a similar letter last week, just days after the AP reported that Barr said the department had not uncovered evidence of widespread fraud great enough to alter the purported outcome of the election.

 “To date, we have not seen fraud on a scale that could have affected a different outcome in the election,” Barr said, according to the outlet.